-Cormalo,' replied the king, ' is a chief of ten thousand spears.
-He dwells at the waters of Lano t, which sends forth the vapour of death.
-He came to Runa's echoing halls, and sought the honour of the spear;.
+" Cormalo," replied the king, " is a chief of ten thousand spears.
+He dwells at the waters of Lanot. which sends forth the vapour of death.
+He came to Runa's echoing halls, and sought the honour of the spear t.
 The youth was lovely as the first beam of the sun; few were they who could meet him in fight!
-My heroes yielded to Cormalo; my daughter was seized in his love.
-Argon and Ruro returned from the chase; the tears of their pride descend: they roll their silent eyes on Runa's heroes, who had yielded to a stranger.
+My heroes yielded to Cormalo: my daughter was seized in his love.
+Argon and Ruro returned from the chase; the tears of their pride descend; they roll their silent eyes on Runa's heroes, who had yielded to a stranger.
 Three days they feasted with Cormalo; on the fourth young Argon fought.

-^{ &#}x27;To rejoice in the shell,' is a phrase for feasting sumptuously and drinking freely.

-[†] Lano was a lake of Scandinavia, remarkable in the days of Ossian for emitting a pestilential vapour in autumn.

-[‡] By 'the honour of the spear,' is meant the tournament practised among the ancient northern nations.

 But who could fight with Argon?
 Cormalo is overcome.
 His heart swelled with the grief of pride; he resolved, in secret, to behold the death of my sons.
 They went to the hills of Runa: they pursued the dark-brown hinds.
 The arrow of Cormalo flew in secret: my children fell in blood.
-He came to the maid of his love: to Inis-thona's long-haired maid.
+He came to the maid of his love; to Inis-thona's long-haired of Ossian, for emitting a pestilential vapour in autumn.

+[&]quot; 'To rejoice in the shell,' is a phrase for feasting sumptuously and drinking freely.

++ Lano was a lake of Scaudinavia, remarkable, in the days

+‡ By 'the honour of the spear,' is meant the tournament, practised among the ancient northern nations.

+maid.
 They fled over the desert.
 Annir remained alone.
-Night came on, and day appeared; nor Argon's voice, nor Ruro's came.
-At length their much-loved dog was seen, the fleet and bounding Runa.
+Night came on, and day appeared: nor Argon's voice, nor Ruro's came.
+At length their much-loved dog was seen; the fleet and bounding Runa.
 He came into the hall and howled; and seemed to look towards the place of their fall.
-We followed him: we found them here: we laid them by this mossy stream.
+We followed him: we found them hero: we laid them by this mossy stream.
 This is the haunt of Annir, when the chase of the hinds is past.
-I bend like the trunk of an aged oak : my tears for ever flow !
-O Ronnan!' said the rising Oscar, 'Ogar, king swords!
+I bend like the trunk of an aged oak; my tears for ever flow!

-O Ronnan! said the rising Oscar, 'Ogar, King of spears! call my heroes to my side, the sons of streamy Morven.
+"O Ronnan!" said the rising Oscar, "Ogar, king of streamy Morven.
 To-day we go to Lano's water, that sends forth the vapour of death.
-Cormalo will not long reloice: death is often at the point of our
+Cormalo will not long rejoice: death is often at the point of our swords!"

 They came over the desert like stormy clouds, when the winds roll them along the heath: their edges are tinged with lightning; the echoing groves foresee the storm!
 The horn of Oscar's battle is heard; Lano shook over all its waves.
 The children of the lake convened around the sounding shield of Cormalo.
 Oscar fought as he was wont in war.
-Cormalo feld beneath his sword; the sons of dismal Lano fled to their secret vales!
+Cormalo fell beneath his sword: the sons of dismal Lano fled to their secret vales!
 Oscar brought the daughter of Inis-thona to Annir's echoing halls.
 The face of age is bright with joy; he blest the king of swords.

-How great was the joy of Ossian, when he beheld the distant sail of his son! it was like a cloud of light that rises in the cast, when the traveller is sad in a land unknown; and dismal night, with her ghosts, is sitting around in shades!
+How great was the joy of Ossian, when he beheld the distant sail of his son! it was like a cloud of light that rises in the east, when the traveller is sad in a land unknown; and dismal night, with her ghosts, is sitting around in shades!
 We brought him with songs to Selma's halls.
 Fingal spread the feast of shells.
-A thousand bards raised the name of Osacr: Morven answered to the sound.
-The daughter of Toscar was there; her voice was like the harp, when the distant sound comes, in the evening, on the soft-rustling breeze of the vale!
+A thousand barls raised the name of Oscar: Morven answered to the sound.
+The daughter of Toscar was there; her voice was like the harp, when the distant sound comes, in the evening, on the soft-nustling breeze of the vale!